mpavezb/cpp_design_patterns/Creational/README.md

 Instead of building the object from scratch, the builder creates object oriented structures that represent each element involved.

+### Fluent Builder

+Chains builder calls and avoid extra code.

+- Hide object constructors to force the use of the builder.
+- Chaining can be done using a reference or a pointer API.
+- Use Create and Build methods, before and after chaining.

+### Groovy Builder

+The builder pattern can be abused to create DSL that let us initialize structures in a codeless way.

+### Builder Facade

+This pattern help us to split a complex builder into several simpler builder classes, which can also be chained.

 ## Factories